 Working with Clean Energy Corps

 We select our projects on a case by case basis, depending on factors including the needs of municipal clients, the learning opportunity for our students, and the expected impact of our role in the project.
 Municipal representatives interested in working with us should write to Lauren Mattison.
-If we have capacity to take on new projects, we will talk with you to understand your community’s interests and needs, analyze your municipal energy use, and work with you to prioritize your facilities and identify a project that will be appropriate for both the community and our program.
+If we have capacity to take on new projects, we will talk with you to understand your community’s interests and needs, do preliminary analysis of your municipal energy use, and work with you to prioritize your facilities and identify a project that will be appropriate for both the community and our program.
 Communities are also welcome to contact us with specific project requests.

-After project presentations, we offer ongoing support, as staff time allows, to see projects through to completion.
+We understand the many challenges involved in implementing municipal clean energy projects, so after project presentations, we offer ongoing support, as staff time allows, to see projects through to completion.
 Depending on the community’s needs, this may include guidance in preparing scopes of work for design and/or installation, impartial review of proposals, and assistance writing grant applications and pursuing funding for implementation from sources such as the Green Communities Program and Mass Save.

 Results & Communities Served